Course Title: Analytical Techniques

 This is a theory and laboratory-based course.

 Practical classes are undertaken in the laboratory with associated tutorials designed to introduce you to the software packages that will enable you to process NMR data yourself.
-This will be an interactive virtual structure-solving tutorial.
+This will be an interactive structure-solving tutorial.

 Laboratory component: You will be expected to complete the face–to-face laboratory sessions and the associated laboratory assessment component.